-failover The process of transferring processes from a failed server to a functional server failover group Two or more Sun Ray servers configured to provide continuity of service in the event of a network or system failure.

-event of a network of system failure

-When a client's firmware is downgraded to an earlier version because it connects to a server running the earlier version, it needs to be connected to a filling station so that it can download newer firmware.
-For this purpose, a filling station can be any private network configured for Sun Ray services or any shared network in which the Sun Ray DHCP server is the only DHCP server.

-firmware barrier See barrier mechanism.
+failover The process of transferring processes from a failed server to a functional server failover group Two or more Sun Ray servers configured to provide continuity of service in the event of a network or system failure. filling station When a client's firmware is downgraded to an earlier version because it connects to a server running the earlier version, it needs to be connected to a filling station so that it can download newer firmware.
+For this purpose, a filling station can be any private network configured for Sun Ray services or any shared network in which the Sun Ray DHCP server is the only DHCP server. firmware barrier See barrier mechanism.